 - Dill Pickle Juice: sounds strange but this is a key ingredient for adding a bit of dill flavor as well as acidity to cut through the creamy yogurt and sour cream.

-- Parsley: you can also use chopped fresh parsley leaves if you’d like.
+- Parsley: I typically use dried parsley, but you can also use chopped fresh parsley leaves if you’d like.

-- Salt and Black Pepper: adjust to your liking in the final recipe.
+- Sea salt and Black Pepper: adjust to your liking in the final recipe.

 Frequently Asked Questions